-The lawn should now be in its prime, and you’ll now be mowing at least once a week to keep things under control.
-The soil is heating up nicely and the last threat of frosts are now a distant memory.
+The lawn should now be in its prime, and you’ll probably be mowing at least once a week to keep it looking it’s best.
+The soil is heating up nicely and the last threat of frosts should hopefully become a distant memory (keep an eye on that weather forecast, though!).
 You’ll need to start opening up the ventilation in the greenhouse during the day to avoid things getting too hot, and make sure the water butts are full because you’ll also have to start watering regularly during prolonged dry spells.

 Your essential May checklist

-- Once spring-flowering shrubs have finished flowering, give them a prune so that they don’t start to get leggy or straggly.
+- Once spring-flowering shrubs have finished flowering, give them a prune so that they don’t start to get leggy or straggly, and to encourage flowering for next year.

 - Once you’re absolutely sure you’re not going to get a sudden frost, it’s time to plant out the dahlias.

-- Remove the early spring bedding plants like forget-me-nots as they’ll be looking a little tired and scruffy by now.
+- Remove any early spring bedding plants like forget-me-nots as they’ll be looking a little tired and scruffy by now.

 - Keep a close eye for pests, especially aphids and scarlet lily beetles, which can decimate lily plants overnight.
 Treat vulnerable areas with an organic pesticide like SuperNemos Bio Insecticide.